 Resources may be added manually to TeSS.

 To do so, first register for a free account.
-Members of ELIXIR can use ELIXIR AAI to register and login.
+Members of academic institutions may be able to log-in via LS-Login.

 Once registered and logged in, the 'register event' and 'register material' buttons will become visible on the events and materials tabs.
 Alternatively click here: